theqquach/theqquach.github.io/content/authors/admin/_index.md

     summary: |
       Responsibilities included:
       - Led groups of junior cadets in training drills and organizes parade nights with other senior cadets and officers.
 Created a welcoming environment for over 70 cadets by connecting with each cadet’s interests.
-      - Prepared and taught weekly lessons about nautical skills, nautical history, and other militaryrelated topics by designing 	engaging activities to encourage active learning.
+      - Prepared and taught weekly lessons about nautical skills, nautical history, and other military-related topics by designing 	engaging activities to encourage active learning.
       - Organized monthly morale-building events such as sports nights or weekend training by collaborating with other senior cadets.